quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	This FW patch will improves the precision of time stamp calculation in offload usecase and AACLC decode will decode only AACLC component in stream.

+July 30 2012: Tigi Thomas : Audio FW ver 05.03.02
+	Bug 36135 - Sound is too low when playing recorded sound.
+	Bug 49169 - Strereo Equalizer accesses memory region beyond the allocated range.
+	In this FW, new volume library is added to have boost to the capture path.Memory curruption issue in Mono/Stereo equalizer is fixed.
+	Downmixer library with bug fixes are added.
+Save/Restore context support for Capture pipeline is added in FW.
+	This FW patch has changes to boost capture volume, bug fixes on Equalizer, Downmixer libs and has support for Save/Restore context of capture pipeline